Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Method

 \subsection{Iteration Stop Condition}

-We have designed three different iteration termination conditions to determine when to terminate under various circumstances.
-Once any of these conditions is met, the iteration will be terminated. \begin{enumerate} \item Score based on the attention weight collected by the Answer Probe: This condition will be triggered when the Answer Probe identifies keywords related to the answer appearing in the appropriate tokens with a high score. \item For large data sets, we randomly select a small portion and perform the CoT task within this subset for each iteration.
-We calculate the minimum number of iterations required to achieve a certain performance loss threshold, and use this value as the upper bound for iterations. \item EOS (End of String): EOS indicates the end of text generation and is applicable to relatively simple problems for LLM.
-In such cases, the reasoning process for generating large models is too short to trigger the Condition \ref{condition: upper bound}. \end{enumerate}
+Because the performance of the CoT task will gradually converge with the iterative process of Jacobi decoding, we have designed different iteration termination conditions to determine when to terminate under various circumstances.
+Once any of these conditions are met, the iteration will be terminated. \begin{enumerate} \item For a large dataset, we randomly select a small portion of it as $\mathcal{S}_{cal}$ and perform the CoT task within this subset for each iteration.
+We calculate the minimum number of iterations required to achieve a certain performance loss threshold and use this value as the upper bound for iterations. \item EOS (End Of Sentence): EOS has been verified or decoded by accuracy-lossless decoding indicating the end of text generation. \end{enumerate}

-When the iteration termination condition related to the vague rationale is triggered, we combine the complete Prompt, along with all generated tokens, and include the Answer Trigger.
-We then instruct the LLM to produce the final answer.
-The entire process is illustrated in Algorithm \ref{alg: procedure}.